 28. Natural SPF, but only 4.
 For higher SPF try my homemade sunscreen recipe.

 29. Insect repellent.
-Mix essential oils like citronella, geraniol, catnip oil, neem, tea tree, and lemon balm with coconut oil for a DEET free bug repellent.
+Mix essential oils like citronella, geraniol, neem, tea tree, and lemongrass with coconut oil for a natural bug repellent.

 As a Natural Remedy